genderkit/genderkit/_resources/referral-appointment.md

 You might want to think about the questions that you'll be asked before your appointment so that you feel confident to answer them.

+### Dealing with problems

+If you find you have difficulties getting your GP to make a referral, you can read about what to do on [our page about dealing with common healthcare system problems]({% link _resources/problems.md %}).

 ### What happens next?

 After you’ve been referred, most services send a confirmation letter to you, letting you know you have been added to their waiting list.
 This usually takes a few weeks.
 If you’ve not heard back within a month, try phoning or emailing to check that your referral has been received correctly.